Find Trade Colleges

 $65,720 Median Salary

-The following table lists how many metallurgical technology/technician graduations there were in 2020-2021 for each degree level.
+The following table lists how many metallurgical technology graduations there were in 2021-2022 for each degree level.

 Education Level Number of Grads

-In an O*NET survey, metallurgical tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to metallurgical tech were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Metallurgical Tech Majors